dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

-You got this error as gMock has no idea what value it should return when the mock method is called. `SetArgPointee()` says what the side effect is, but doesn't say what the return value should be.
+You got this error as gMock has no idea what value it should return when the mock method is called. `SetArgPointee()` says what the side effect is, but doesn'type say what the return value should be.
 You need `DoAll()` to chain a `SetArgPointee()` with a `Return()` that provides a value appropriate to the API being mocked.